MyDeposits To Automatically Un-Protect Certain Deposits Where Statutory Periodic Tenancy Arises

-One of the reasons given by the scheme is because:
+One of the reasons given by the scheme for this change is as follows:

 Since we launched in 2007, many deposits protected with the scheme have not been unprotected at the end of the tenancy.
 This confuses our Members and their tenants, particularly when dispute resolution is required.

-The problem is that at the end of tenancies, landlords and agents are repaying deposits without issues and not going online to unprotect the deposit.
-This will leave a large number still essentially protected, but where the tenancy has long since ended.
+The main issue is that, at the end of tenancies, landlords and agents are repaying deposits without issues and not going online to unprotect the deposit using their MyDeposits login.
+Consequently, numerous deposits are still protected, even though the tenancy has ended.

-Landlords and agents will be required within 30 days of the end of the fixed term to either extend the deposit into a statutory periodic tenancy, end the deposit because the tenant has vacated at the end of the term or end the deposit and re-protect if a new tenancy has been issued.
+Within 30 days of the fixed-term tenancy agreement ending, landlords and agents are required to either extend the deposit protection into a statutory periodic tenancy, end the deposit because the tenant has vacated at the end of the term, or end the deposit and re-protect if a new tenancy has been issued.

-There will be no fee for the extension, but a new protection fee is payable if a renewal assured shorthold tenancy is done.
-If the landlord or agent does nothing, the deposit will become unprotected after 30 days.
+There is no fee for extending the deposit protection.
+However, a new protection fee is payable if a renewal assured shorthold tenancy is processed.
+The deposit will become unprotected if the landlord or agent does nothing within the 30-day window.

-It needs to be clarified from the information whether the deposit is immediately unprotected after 30 days of inaction or sometimes after any notice.
-Presumably, such notice is required by paragraph 5(3B) schedule 10 Housing Act 2004, which must give information about the determination to cease to retain the deposit under the scheme and the date the deposit ceases to be retained.
-Under the schedule, that date must not be within three months from receipt by the landlord of the notice [paragraph 5A(7) Schedule 10].
+It is essential to clarify whether the deposit is immediately unprotected after 30 days of inaction or sometimes after any notice.
+Presumably, such notice is required by paragraph 5(3B) Schedule 10 Housing Act 2004, which must give information about the determination to cease retaining the deposit under the scheme and the date the deposit ceases to be retained.
+According to the schedule, that date must not be within three months from receipt by the landlord of the notice [paragraph 5A(7) Schedule 10].

-Once the deposit has been extended, it will remain protected indefinitely.
-Given that the majority of tenants stay after the initial fixed term (except most student lets, I suppose), it's unclear how this will help the problem of landlords and agents not unprotecting deposits at the end because now that it's rolling on indefinitely, the position is no different to now.
-The deposit remains protected forever until the scheme is notified.
+Once the deposit is extended, it will remain protected indefinitely.
+Considering that most tenants stay after the initial fixed term (except for most student lets), it is unclear how this will help the problem of landlords and agents not unprotecting deposits at the end.
+Since the deposit will now roll on indefinitely, the position is no different from before, as the deposit remains protected forever until the scheme is notified through the MyDeposits login.

 Subscribers get full access to exclusive content, including forms, articles and discounts, plus our time saving Tenancy Builder tool.